shaynemeyer/pokedex/README.md

 * Search by number

 ## Pokemon Detail
-* Weaknesses - fix so that weaknesses do not appear more than once. http://localhost:8080/#/pokemon/389  "Ice" appears twices.
+* Weaknesses - fix so that weaknesses do not appear more than once. http://localhost:8080/#/pokemon/389  "Ice" appears twice.